State Level: NC

 MORE ABOUT PUBLIC SCHOOL FORUM OF NORTH CAROLINA

 Through the NC Resilience & Learning Project, Public School Forum (PSF) works to shift the culture of an entire school and provide teachers with the expertise they need to support students dealing with ACEs.
-In the 2017-18 pilot year, PSF partnered with three schools in Edgecombe and Rowan counties and plans to expand into 17 schools in 2018-19.
+In 2018-19, PSF partnered with 16 schools in eight counties and plans to expand into an additional school in 2019-20.

 The Project has two core components: (1) creation of a Resilience Team, a core group of school staff who champion the initiative and meet bi-weekly and (2) professional development for all school staff.